lauri-elias/spektre-protocol/CANON-4.md

-# CANON-4: SIGNAL OVER NOISE
+# CANON-4 — SIGNAL OVER NOISE

-Status: ACTIVE
+**Status:** ACTIVE
-Version: Spektre v1.1
+**Version:** Spektre v1.1
-Scope: Perception Integrity
-Type: Core Canon
+**Layer:** Core Canon
+**Scope:** Perception Integrity
+**Dependency:** CANON-0 (Foundational Invariants), CANON-1 (The Now-Constraint), CANON-2 (Linguistic Decoupling), CANON-3 (The Zero Point)

 ---

 ## 1. Definition

-Signal is information that enables a commit.
+Signal is information that **enables a commit**.
 Noise is all information that does not.

 Data has no inherent value.
 Meaning is assigned by an agent.

+This is an architectural constraint on perception, not a theory of information.

 ---

 ## 2. Core Axiom

-> “More data does not produce clarity.
+> **More data does not produce clarity.
-> Only signal enables action.”
+> Only signal enables action.**

 Processing without commitment increases noise.

 ---

+## 3. Derivation from Prior Canons

+From CANON-0:
+- Tools calculate.
+- Agents choose.

+From CANON-1:
+- Action exists only in the Now.

+From CANON-2:
+- Language cannot command.

+From CANON-3:
+- Choice originates from stillness.

+Therefore:
+- Information has value only relative to a possible commit.
+- Data without intent cannot become signal.

+---

-## 3. Signal vs. Noise
+## 4. Signal vs. Noise

-### 3.1 Noise
+### 4.1 Noise

 Noise is characterized by: